 To become data-driven, companies evolve through five stages:

 The mantra of the data-resistant company is “We’ve always done it this way” – a painful refrain for any progress-minded executive.
 Organizations typically begin as data-resistant for a variety of reasons:

 - Data might highlight individual contributions that are politically difficult

 - Data might show the organization has a misaligned strategy

 Making the transition out of data resistance is typically an entrepreneurial effort from within; someone who needs performance to improve in their domain begins to harness data without an organizational mandate.

-The data-aware company knows of the existence of data within its walls, and understands that the data has implicit value, even if that value has not been unlocked.
-Data-aware companies focus on the collection of data, and are often made aware of data’s potential value through vendors and systems:
+The data-curious company knows of the existence of data within its walls, and understands that the data has implicit value, even if that value has not been unlocked.
+Data-curious companies focus on the collection of data, and are often made aware of data’s potential value through vendors and systems: